 Once you reach the sand spit, its best to hop off your paddleboard and to drag it up onto the sand dunes so the tide does not take it out!

 When you are done hiking and or picnicking, and you’ve timed your adventure around the high tide, you and your friends will be able to have a leisurely paddle back as you ride the gently out flowing tide.

-For more information on stand up paddleboarding in Morro Bay, make sure to call the Paddleboard Company at
+For more information on stand up paddle boarding in Morro Bay, contact the Paddleboard Company at